Building a Social Media Post Creator with the Agent Kit

 2.1 Add an Interview Planner (Looper)

-We start with a special node called Looper.
+We start with a special component called Looper.
 Looper has a distinctive "cycle" icon shown in the lower left-hand corner of the visual editor.

 Breadboard Node Selector